heisenbergxantonchigurh/heisenbergxantonchigurh/README.md

 Yo soy Hanzlah Yasir.

 - 🔭 I’m currently working on the developement of my university's Supply Chain Analytics Tool using NextJS.
-- 🌱 I’m currently learning an unordered array of laguages encompassing JavaScript (and it's frameworks like React, Next, Angular), Python mainly for Data Science and Machine Learning but I have bumped into Django too, and lastly Kali Linux (no reason).
+- 🌱 I’m currently learning an unordered array of languages encompassing JavaScript (and it's frameworks like React, Next, Angular), Python mainly for Data Science and Machine Learning but I have bumped into Django too, and lastly Kali Linux (no reason).
 - 👯 I’m looking to collaborate on Backend Developement and AI integration.
 - 🤔 I’m looking for help with NextJS and any frontend related dilemma.
 - 💬 Ask me about psychology|philosophy and we'd have a great chat.